Symphony of Science: A Wave of Reason

-Founded by Reid Gower of Victoria, British Columbia, Canada, The Sagan Series and The Feynman Series were also a byproduct of the same era spawned by Boswell's Symphony of Science.
-Although neither of them collaborated, both music video projects had similar themes, incorporating popularizers of science and science education set to musical melodies and inspirational themes.

 Reviews

 Musician Carrie Brownstein found the idea behind Symphony of Science "quite beautiful and amazing in both its sincerity and aims".
 She also enjoyed the "hip-hop stylings" of the camera angle on Bill Nye while he is moving his hands around and expressing himself on "We Are All Connected".
 Writer Nick Sagan, son of Carl Sagan, was impressed with "A Glorious Dawn", giving it a favorable review and stamp of approval.
 Sagan writes, "John Boswell over at Colorpulse Music is a mad genius, sampling both Cosmos and Stephen Hawking's Universe series into three minutes and thirty-four seconds of pure, concentrated awesomeness...
 Love it, love it, love it.
 Dad would have loved it, too."

 Columnist Franklin Harris argues that Boswell's videos show that science can arouse the minds of artists just as much as religion and mythology have in the past.
-Harris calls the videos "art for the Information Age, inspired by science".New Music Transmission, a podcast who featured Symphony of Science in 2009, gave "A Glorious Dawn" positive reviews and called Symphony of Science as "A thinking man's Pogo", referring to the Australian electro artist who was featured 2 weeks before.
+Harris calls the videos "art for the Information Age, inspired by science".

+New Music Transmission, a podcast who featured Symphony of Science in 2009, gave "A Glorious Dawn" positive reviews and called Symphony of Science as "A thinking man's Pogo", referring to the Australian electro artist who was featured 2 weeks before.

 Christopher Jion, of Dirgefunk Records, has praised Symphony of Science saying, "When I first heard John Boswell's "A Glorious Dawn," it brought tears to my eyes, it was life-changing.
 The original idea was to release a compilation of space and science-themed tracks from a handful of artists I like (of course, including some Symphony Of Science tracks).
 But as John kept releasing new Symphony Of Science material it became very obvious that it deserved its own album, and, as it's an ongoing project, perhaps there will be more volumes to follow.
 This CD is a gift from me to anyone listening who has a passion for music and science.
 It was paid for out of my own pocket with nothing expected in return.
 It's free to anyone who'll appreciate its ideas and messages.
 Dirgefunk Records does not exist for profit Its sole existence is to release material for the enjoyment of myself and likeminded persons.
 So, enjoy.
 (April, 2012)"Jion released a limited edition music CD compilation in 2012 featuring 15 Symphony of Science tracks, listed below: